Building for the Joy of It — A home-office lab bridging "I wonder if..." with "It actually works!"

 The "Automatic Door Lock" experiment worked perfectly... while I was outside without my phone.
 10/10 for security, 0/10 for convenience.

 What's currently on the desk or hiding in drawers.
-The ingredients for the next "Eureaka!" moment.
+The ingredients for the next "Eureka!" moment.

 Whether you're a fellow tinkerer, a dev, or just curious about what I'm building next, feel free to drop me an email.